Antimicrobial Resistance: Key Facts

 Hospital patients are exposed to an increased risk of infection.
 Patients undergo various invasive procedures, many patients may have compromised immune systems, infections can be transmitted from patient to patient directly or through the hands of healthcare workers, or through direct contact with visitors.
 Infections can also be transmitted through contaminated equipment and can be environmentally acquired.

 Adding to this challenge is the fact that our lifestyle also contributes to the development of these organisms.
-It is vital that everyone within the healthcare system, including doctors, nurses and patients, becomes involved in the process of managing and fighting the spread of MRDOs.
-Mediclinic believes that by teamwork in the different healthcare and community environments, the development and spread of MRDOs can be controlled.
+It is vital that everyone within the healthcare system, including doctors, nurses and patients, becomes involved in the process of managing and fighting the spread of MDROs.
+Mediclinic believes that by teamwork in the different healthcare and community environments, the development and spread of MDROs can be controlled.

 Mediclinic remains unwavering in its commitment to quality healthcare for all South Africans and the current Mediclinic Public Private Initiatives roll out programme of pro bono surgical procedures for public sector patients bears testimony to this.
 Ongoing very positive independent patient satisfaction survey outcomes (undertaken by the international market leader in the field) testify to the positive patient experience in Mediclinic hospitals.
 Accurate patient records ensure thorough documentation of the entire patient journey, supporting the quality of care from initial admission all the way to post-stay care.